bhaswata08/bhaswata08.github.io/_pages/about.md

 **Philosophy:** Mathematics is the only discipline that has never betrayed me—it rewards obsession with clarity.
 I take the hardest path in everything: Arch Linux, custom Neovim configurations, mathematical first principles.
 Because true understanding demands it.

-**Beyond code:** I've played guitar for 13 years, train in powerlifting, have professional cooking training, and prefer reading research papers to most human conversations.
-LLMs are more consistent reasoning partners than people.
+**Beyond code:** I've played guitar for 13 years, train in powerlifting, have professional cooking training, and prefer reading research papers.